 Lantern was started in 1989 by Redland Parish Church, with the aim of providing a first-class pre-school education within the context of the Christian faith, for children in the local community aged between two and a half and five years.
-Lantern is now led by Liz Taberner with a dedicated team of staff members and volunteers.
+From September 2019 Lantern will be led by Becky Meacham, with a dedicated team of staff members and volunteers.
 Since 2016 Lantern has been meeting in the newly rebuilt church halls complex.

 Lantern meets in the rear section of the church halls, which are light and airy and have access to an enclosed garden in which the children can play throughout most of the morning.
 The preschool room, outdoor space and play equipment were specially designed and selected around Lantern’s requirements.
 New play equipment specifically for our age groups was purchased for both inside and out following the halls' refurbishment.
 All equipment is regularly inspected to ensure that it is in a good and safe condition.
 Lantern has its own dedicated gated entrance, and own toilet facilities, and all areas of the building and garden that we use are accessible to wheelchairs.

 Monday to Friday from 9.00am - 3.00pm, term time only.

 Morning session - 9.00am - 12.00pm

 Afternoon session - 12.00pm - 3.00pm